muratk3n/thirdwave/en/README.md

 ---

-If everyone stuck to their side, none of what followed wld be necessary.
+If everyone stuck one side, -ism, none of what followed wld be necessary.

 But the process had to happen this way I guess..